 Around Windsor you’ll also find some other fascinating places to add to your excursion.
 Head down to the river and stroll over the Eton Walkway bridge and you’ll find yourself in the quaint town of Eton with its world-famous boarding school.
 You can also take a river boat to the Royal Windsor Racecourse, which is set back on its own island in the middle of the Thames.

-How to get to Windsor Castle?
+How do I get to Windsor Castle?

 With a huge choice of travel options to pick from, getting to Windsor Castle has never been easier.
 As it’s such a popular destination, many people prefer to take public transport to avoid queues and parking delays.